Armstrong Whitworth Locomotives

 LMS 7063 at Crewe South September 19th 1937.

-In 1931 Armstrong Whitworth began construction of three heavy diesel electric railcars, which operated under the names of 'Tyneside Venturer', "Lady Hamilton' & 'Northumbrian'.
+In 1931 the Diesel Department of Armstrong Whitworth began construction of its first venture: three heavy diesel electric railcars, which operated under the names of 'Tyneside Venturer', 'Lady Hamilton' & 'Northumbrian'.
 They were powered by an Armstrong-Sulzer six cylinder 250hp four stroke diesel engine coupled to GEC electrical equipment.
 The vehicles were 60 feet long with a cab at each end and a compartment for the engine.
-The vehicle weighed 42tons 10cwt, could carry sixty passengers and luggage at 65mph.
+They weighed 42tons 10cwt, could carry sixty passengers and luggage at 65mph.
 The bodywork was provided by Craven Railway Carriage & Wagon Co of Sheffield.
 The body was of sheet steel panels riveted together.
 Operating costs were expected to be half those of a steam service of similar capacity.

 Tyneside Venturer, #25

-A brief report in the Railway Gazette from November 27th 1931 gives information on trials carried out by 'Tyneside Venturer'in the Newcastle area.
+'Tyneside Venturer', in a livery of dark blue and cream was the first car to be delivered from Scotswood, following trials in October/November 1931 it was made available for inspection by LNER officials on November 23rd 1931.
+A brief report in the Railway Gazette from November 27th 1931 gives information on trials carried out by 'Tyneside Venturer' in the Newcastle area.
 The trial was under the supervision of H. N. Gresley, CME of the LNER, P.D.
 Ionides, Vice-Chairman of Sir W G Armstrong Whitworth & Co (Engineers) Ltd. Others present were senior members of the LNER staff and a director from Armstrong Whitworth.
 The trial was made under normal service conditions from Newcastle Central to Blackhill, with nine stops being made.
 The scheduled journey time of forty five minutes was bettered by almost seven minutes.
 Operation of the railcar was by an LNER steam locomotive driver with only three hours training on the railcar!

 The return journey was an express run made via Lanchester, Durham & Birtley which included a long gradient of 1 in 66.
 On level track the railcar attained a speed of 64mph.
 Favourable comment was made about the smooth running and the quietness of the railcar.
 Mr Gresley commented: 'The trial has been extremely successful, and I think that the car stood up to the severe test put to it very well'.

 When the railcar moved to the Middlesborough area in October 1932 its operating statistics dropped slightly, working to Guisborough and sometimes Lofthus & Saltburn.
 The fuel consumption dropped to four miles per gallon due to the more heavily graded lines.
-Whilst operating from these two locations the mileage totalled 34,146 whilst total fuel consumed was 7,087 gallons, availability was 100%.
+Whilst operating from these two locations the mileage totalled 34,146, whilst total fuel consumed was 7,087 gallons.
+Mechanically the engine and electrical equipment were in good condition after thirty five weeks of intensive service in which period 100% availability had been achieved.

 During the summer of 1933 the 'Tyneside Venturer' was employed by the LNER to run a daily excursion over the Yorkshire Moors, leaving Scarborough at 10am for Whitby, where lunch was taken, then returning along the coast route to Scarborough during the afternoon.
 This proved to be a popular outing, the railcar frequently having a trailer coach added to it to meet the demand.
 During the first six months of 1933 this railcar ran 22,000 miles over the heavily graded routes between Middlesborough, Saltburn, Whitby & Scarborough, including the 1 in 39 Ravenscar Bank - its regular duty once the summer season was over.